luckycreationsindia/business_card_admin/README.md

 ------

-Create two files from sample-env to .env for debug and production.env for production environment
+Create two files from custom-env to .env for debug and production.env for production environment